BebeSparkelSparkel/hra/README.md

 The backslash `\` is known as the escape character, and when combined with another character it forms an escape sequence.

-The escaped characters will be decoded to their actual values.
+The escaped characters will be translated to their actual values.
 The supported escapes are
   - `\0` - Null character (0x00)
   - `\a` - Bell/Alert (0x07)
   - `\b` - Backspace (0x08)